 Logo Decentralized Social Network

-What’s A Difference?
+What’s the Difference?

 Personal node

-As a contrast, Moera has a registration process independent of the server, where the user stores his data.
+By contrast, Moera has a registration process independent of the server, where the user stores his data.
 These servers are not communities, but just providers, their job is to provide software and storage to the user for profit.
-Providers do not impose any rules of their own, and user is free to migrate from one provider to another while keeping his name, social connections and data.
+Providers do not impose any rules of their own, and the user is free to migrate from one provider to another while keeping his name, social connections and data.
 Moera treats every user as an individual, not as a part of some community.
 Moera node is a personal space in the cloud that has no ties to other nodes on the same server.

 And if a user prefers to use their personal server as a node, Moera software makes the installation process as easy as possible.